Main features of the law

 Anticompetitive agreements and practices

-The Act prohibits joint actions (including written or verbal agreement, decision of industry associations, concerted practices) between business operators which monopolise, reduce or restrict competition.
-The Act distinguishes on the one hand joint actions between business operators competing with each other in the same market which cause “serious damage to competition” (i.e. hardcore horizontal agreements and practices), and on the other hand joint actions between business operators in a market which cause “damage to competition” (i.e. non-hardcore horizontal and vertical agreements and practices).
+The Act prohibits joint actions (including written or verbal agreements, whether legally enforceable or not, decisions of industry associations and concerted practices) between business operators which monopolise, reduce or restrict competition.
+The Act distinguishes on the one hand joint actions between business operators competing with each other in the same market which cause “serious damage to competition” (i.e. hardcore horizontal agreements and practices), and on the other hand joint actions between business operators in the same or different market (as the case may be) which cause “damage to competition” (i.e. non-hardcore horizontal and vertical agreements and practices respectively).

-The Act (Section 54, as supplemented by the TCC’s Notification on guidelines for considering joint actions of business operators which led to a monopoly or caused a reduction or restriction of competition in the market (2018) (the Guidelines on Restrictive Joint Actions)) stipulates the following specific prohibition against hardcore horizontal agreements and practices between competing business operators, which are subject to criminal penalties:
+The Act (Section 54, as supplemented by the TCC’s Notification on Guidelines for the Assessment of Collective Practices by Undertakings that are Monopolization, Competition Reduction, or Competition Restriction in Market (2018) (the Guidelines on Restrictive Joint Actions)) stipulates the following specific prohibition against hardcore horizontal agreements and practices between competing business operators in the same market, which are subject to criminal penalties:

 - directly or indirectly fixing purchasing or selling price, or any trading conditions that affect the price of goods or services (i.e. price fixing);